 It is easier to identify the motives falling in the first and second category, but the most difficult motives to uncover are those of the third category.

 Consumers in the first category reveal their feelings, views, and opinions openly.

 The motives at the second and third levels may be identified only with the help of suitable techniques of motivation research.

 2. Psychoanalytical Understanding of Consumers Personality

-The psychoanalytic school of thought, there are three parts of the mind – the ID, Ego and Superego.
 The ID houses the basic instinctive drives, many of them may be similar to animals.

 The superego is our conscience, accepting moral standards and directing the instinctive motives into acceptable channels, to avoid feelings of guilt and shame.